nixypanda/N-Puzzle/Readme.md

 ## Usage
-Use the arrow keys to move the tiles and if you can't solve it just hit the solve button the computer will do it for you in the lest number of moves.(Then use space to make a move).
+Use the arrow keys to move the tiles and if you can't solve it just hit the solve button the computer will do it for you in the least number of moves.(Then use space to make a move).

 **How? you ask**
 It uses the [A\* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) for doing so.